Sophia of Hanover: Issue

 Sophia was absent for almost a year, 1664–65, during a long holiday with Ernest Augustus in Italy.
-She corresponded regularly with her sons' governess and took a great interest in her sons' upbringing, even more so on her return.
+She corresponded regularly with her sons' governess and took a great interest in their upbringing, even more so on her return.
 After Sophia's tour, she bore Ernest Augustus another four sons and a daughter.
 In her letters, Sophia describes her eldest son as a responsible, conscientious child who set an example to his younger brothers and sisters.

-Sophia was, at first, against the marriage of her son George and Sophia Dorothea of Celle, looking down on Sophia Dorothea's mother Éléonore Desmier d'Olbreuse (who was not of royal birth and to whom Sophia referred as "mouse dirt mixed among the pepper") and concerned by Sophia Dorothea's legitimated status, but was eventually won over by the financial advantages inherent in the marriage.
+Initially, she opposed the marriage of her son George and Sophia Dorothea of Celle, looking down on Sophia Dorothea's mother Éléonore Desmier d'Olbreuse (who was not of royal birth and to whom Sophia referred as "mouse dirt mixed among the pepper") and concerned by Sophia Dorothea's legitimated status, but was eventually won over by the marriage's financial advantages.

 Heiress presumptive

-In September 1700, Sophia met her cousin King William III of England, Scotland and Ireland at Het Loo Palace in Apeldoorn, Netherlands.
+In September 1700, Sophia met her widowed cousin King William III at Het Loo Palace in Apeldoorn, Netherlands.
 This happened two months after the death of his nephew Prince William, Duke of Gloucester, son of Princess Anne of Denmark (the future Queen Anne).
-By this time, given the ailing William III's reluctance to remarry, the inclusion of Sophia in the line of succession was becoming more likely because she was a Protestant, as was her son.
-Her candidature was aided by the fact that she had grown up in the Netherlands close to William III and was able to converse fluently with him in Dutch, his native tongue.
+By this time, given the ailing William III's reluctance to remarry, the inclusion of Sophia in the line of succession was becoming more likely because she and her sons were Protestants.
+Her candidature was aided by the fact that she had grown up in the Netherlands close to William III and could converse fluently with him in his native Dutch.